How much is your car worth?

 The Camry Hybrid’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The Optima Hybrid’s rear power window switches have to be held the entire time to open or close them fully.

 If the windows are left open on the Camry Hybrid the driver can close them all at the outside door handle.
 On a hot day the driver can lower the windows at the outside door handle or from a distance using the keyless remote.
-(This window function must be activated by your Toyota service department.)
+(Your Toyota service department must activate this window function.)
 The driver of the Optima Hybrid can only operate the windows from inside the vehicle, with the ignition on.

 The Camry Hybrid’s speed-sensitive wipers speed up when the vehicle does, so that the driver doesn’t have to continually adjust the speed of the wipers.
 The Optima Hybrid’s manually variable intermittent wipers have to be constantly adjusted.